Frequently Asked Questions on Gradescope and Pedagogy

 • there are 3 answers that Gradescope did not understand (so you will need to figure out what it says).

-This is helpful because's Gradescope's OCR is robust.
-It does a very good job turning short hand-written answers into digital text.
+This is helpful because's Gradescope's OCR does a very good job turning short hand-written answers into digital text.
 It struggles, just like you might, if student handwriting is not clear.
-Gradescope has had this ability for many years before "AI" became a thing.
-It's now called "AI" because that is what is currently marketable in the tech-world.
+Letting Gradescope form the groups, reviewing them, and grading just one example from each group is often much quicker than grading every student response to a short-answer question.

 Should I allow regrade requests in Gradescope?